BhasherBEL/LanguageLab/MAINTAINING.md

 ### Known potential issues

-### The CI/CD passed but the application fail or isn't up to date
+#### The CI/CD passed but the application fail or isn't up to date.

 This can happend when something went wrong in the CD script.
 There is currently no feedback if it worked or not.
 Logs are available in /tmp.
 Usually, running the script by hand (`sh scripts/update(.dev).sh`) solve/highlight the issue.